CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 ==========

 We recommend users and contributors install brew_ for managing installed packages.
-For contributors, the following brew packages can be helpful
+For contributors, the following brew packages can be helpful:

 - openmpi_ for building and running parallel SmartRedis examples
 - doxygen_ for building the documention